Another Perfect Murder

 this incident and after the harassment from police, Sujay started cracking

-house-wife who was also mother to an infant.
+house-wife who was also mother to an child.

 the police seemed to tone down their pressure tactics.
-But Sujay was losing it.
+We had played the victim to the hilt.
+But Sujay was losing it and I had a very tough time in controlling him.
 He started

 saying that he would go to the police to confess the crime.
 This alarmed me as